IBM/ELM-Python-Client/README.md

 * General Reportable REST export to XML/CSV - read more [here](elmclient/examples/REPREST.md) - currently only implemented for DOORS Next but with potential to expand to EWM and ETM - commandline options
 * Simple Simple DOORS Next Module Structure API - read more [here](elmclient/examples/DN_SIMPLE_MODULESTRUCTURE.md) - Access a module structure and print out the indentend artifiact titles with section number - hardcoded
 * Simple DOORS Next Reportable REST - read more [here](elmclient/examples/DN_REPREST.md) - this is a very simple example of using `elmclient` to access the DOORS Next Reportable REST API - hardcoded
+* .. and more, check the examples folder...

 ELM APIs
 ========